AWielguszewski/readme-file/README.md

 #### `readmeFile(dir)`

-Returns the basename of a README file in the directory or throws an error.
+Returns the path to README file in the directory or throws an error.

 ## Install